 The goal of the Accelerated Option is for students to complete clinical rotations in their “home communities,” with the intention that they first seek employment in their home communities upon graduation.
 Our goal is to secure clinical rotations within one hour of the student’s home community; this is not always possible.
 A number of factors influence the distance which a student will need to travel for clinical rotations, including, but not limited to: the student’s geographic location, the availability of appropriate clinical sites and nurse preceptors, the number of students in a given geographical area.
-Therefore, students who accept a slot in the Accelerated Option must agree in writing to travel further than the one hour distance should the need arise.

 What is the most difficult aspect of the Accelerated Online Option?

 The Accelerated Option is rigorous.
 Students can expect to spend 8-10 hours per day on reading and studying.
 The reading is intensive, typically 100 pages or more per day.
 During the 8 months when students are completing both theory and clinical course work, the work week can be 60-70 hours.